gomezgoiri/reusing-web-actuators-from-semantic-space/README.md

 This project implements a very basic scenario in three different ways to show:

- 1. How to change the smart environment using [RESTdesc](http://restdesc.org)
+ 1. How to change the smart environment using [RESTdesc](http://restdesc.org).
- 1. How to change the smart environment using a semantic shared space
+ 1. How to change the smart environment using a semantic shared space.
- 1. Basic interoperation between the previous implementations
+ 1. Basic interoperation between the previous implementations.

 Specifically, for the interoperation scenario, we wanted to exemplify how to seamlessly reuse an HTTP API from a space-aided consumer.